 - Will you need, and do you have, planning permission for the use of the site?
 You are strongly advised to contact planning to have this confirmed in writing before you apply for a licence.

 - How will you dispose of waste?
 Business owners have a legal duty to safely manage, store and dispose of any waste generated as a result of their business.
 You will need to engage a commercial waste contractor to dispose of any waste generated by your business.

 - What will be the noise impact on neighbours from barking.
 Is the location appropriate and have appropriate measures been put in place to ensure that a problem is not created?

 - The Regulatory Reform (Fire Safety) Order 2005, require responsible persons of all non domestic premises to undertake and implement a fire safety risk assessment of their premises.
 For more information on this you can

 - The health and safety of your staff and visitors to your site.
 You can obtain more information on this from the

-If you have an enquiry about a licence you can contact Environmental Health.
+If you have an enquiry about a licence you can contact Environmental Protection.